-Marriage in Hindu culture is a sacred ceremony that unites two people to start their lives together.
-In the Vedas (the oldest scriptures of Hinduism), a hindu marriage is for life and is considered as a union between two families, not just the couple.
+Indian marriage, especially in Hindu culture, is a sacred ceremony that unites two people to start their lives together.
+In the Vedas (the oldest scriptures of Hinduism), a Hindu marriage is for life and is considered as a union between two families, not just the couple.
 A Hindu marriage involves many rituals, which extends over several days, but differs from community to community.

 Every Hindu pre-wedding ritual prepares the bride and groom, and their respective families, for their big wedding day.
-These traditional rituals and ceremonies last for at least four to five days till the day of the marriage.
-Some of the most important rituals and customs are Sagai or ring ceremony, Sangeet, Tilak, Mehendi and Ganesh Puja and each of them have their own symbolic importance.
+These traditional rituals and ceremonies last for at least four to five days until the day of the marriage.
+Some of the most important wedding rituals and customs are Sagai or ring ceremony, Sangeet ceremony, Tilak, Mehendi and Ganesh Puja and each of them have their own symbolic importance in Indian weddings.

 1.Sagai (Ring Ceremony)

-The Sagai or the Ring ceremony marks the beginning of the wedding preparations.
+The Sagai or the Ring ceremony marks the beginning of the wedding preparations and is considered an integral part of Indian weddings.
 It is celebrated in the presence of a Hindu priest (pujari) as well as close family members.
-The ceremony symbolizes that both the bride and groom are a couple now and willing to embark on their life together.
+The ring ceremony symbolizes that both the bride and groom are a couple now and willing to embark on their life together.

-Normally, the sagai takes place a few months before the wedding.
+Normally, the sagai takes place a few months before the Hindu wedding.
 For the sagai, some families ask a priest to decide the auspicious time for the wedding ceremony.
-Both families exchange gifts like sweets, clothes and jewellery as a tradition.
+Both families exchange gifts like sweets, clothes, and jewelry as a tradition.

 2. Tilak (Groom Acceptance Ceremony)

 Perhaps the most important pre-wedding function is the Tilak ceremony (the application of a red paste of kumkum on the groom’s forehead).
-It holds a significant position among all marriage rituals and customs.
-This ceremony is performed differently across India (depending on the caste of the family).
+It holds a significant position among all wedding ceremony rituals and customs.
+This particular Hindu wedding ceremony is performed differently across India (depending on the caste of the family).
 Tilak is mostly held at the groom’s residence and is usually attended by the male members of the family.